It’s my job to test vacuums, and these are the 9 best vacuum cleaners that have impressed me the most

 A big issue with vacuums is that they only function and pick up dirt and debris on the forward stroke, leaving the back stroke useless more often than not.
 However, the Gtech AirRAM Platinum recognises this issue and utilises the brand's innovative AirLOC technology to ensure that no mess is overlooked, forming a strong suction to get right into the fibres of carpeted floors, in particular.
 In fact, the suction is so notable, that during testing we found that it even created vacuum lines in carpet with little to no effort, leaving floors visibly cleaner after just one pass.

-The foot controls of the AirRAM Platinum are simple to use, and from our experience, even easier to operate than the likes of Dyson's infamous trigger controls.
-There's no need to keep holding down a button, simply press the power button with your foot and get to vacuuming.
+The foot controls of the AirRAM Platinum are simple to use, and, based on our experience, even easier to operate than Dyson's old, infamous trigger controls.
+There's no need to keep holding down a button; simply press the power button with your foot and get to vacuuming.

 Features we loved during testing

-Oftentimes, emptying bagless vacuum cleaners is more of a hassle than its worth, but Gtech's bin emptying system is something we'd even put on par with that of Dyson's.
+One of the things that we loved during testing was that the Gtech AirRAM Platinum wasn't a messy hassle to empty.
+Gtech's bin-emptying system is something we'd even put on par with that of Dyson's.
 Simply pop the lid of the bin open and use the lever located on the outside of the bin to push all the dust, dirt, and debris out.
 We love how easy it is, and general maintenance with the AirRAM Platinum is pretty fantastic all across the board.

 In fact, I recently tested the Gtech AirRAM 3 Dual Edge-Clean cordless vacuum (this vacuum's successor) and felt as though the Gtech Multi Platinum was still the far superior Gtech model.
 Especially with the longer run-time and the scented cartridges.